 [Schedule 1 amended by No. 80 of 1985 s.
 7.]

-Schedule 2
+Schedule 2 — Variation agreement

-[Section 3C]
+[s.
+3C]

+[Heading amended by No. 19 of 2010 s.
+4.]

 THIS AGREEMENT is made the 21st day of October, 1985 BETWEEN THE HONOURABLE BRIAN THOMAS BURKE, M.L.A., Premier of the State of Western Australia, acting for and on behalf of the said State and its instrumentalities from time to time (hereinafter called “the State”) of the one part AND BP REFINERY (KWINANA) PROPRIETY LIMITED a company incorporated in the State of Western Australia and having its registered office at Mason Road, Kwinana (hereinafter called “the Company” in which term shall be included its successors and permitted assigns) of the other part.

 WHEREAS: